Australia to outline economic recovery plans as lockdowns ease

 While outlining his vision for Australia’s budget, set to be unveiled in October, Morrison is expected to offer few specifics beyond streamlining the country’s vocational training in a bid to improve the talent pool for businesses.

-Morrison’s economic speech will come as the U.S. biotechnology company Novavax Inc (NVAX.O) said it has begun the first phase of clinical trial of a novel coronavirus vaccine candidate in Australia.
+Morrison’s economic speech will come as the U.S. biotechnology company Novavax Inc said it has begun the first phase of clinical trial of a novel coronavirus vaccine candidate in Australia.

 Preliminary results are expected in July.